-Remarkably, at the beginning of the dynamics found at $V_L\geq 8$, the second natural orbital loses its coherence along with the first natural orbital.
-Here, the second, third, and fourth natural orbitals are $u$-, excited $g$-, and excited $u$-orbitals, respectively.
-The loss of coherence of the $u$-orbital occurs due to its sufficient initial occupation at $V_L\geq 8$ and it mimics the trends of the $g$-orbital.
-This loss of coherence of the $u$-orbital is a purely many-body phenomenon and occurs only for the fragmented ground state.
-If the ground state is initially more fragmented, depending on the barrier height, the $u$-orbital follows the trend of loss of coherence for longer times in the process of tunneling.
-The $u$-orbital loses its coherence until the time when there is a swapping of orders of populations between two higher natural orbitals.
-At $V_L=9$ and $10$, we observe that the $u$- and excited $g$-orbitals exchange their orders at $t=0.76$ and 2.11, respectively, and afterwards, the $u$-orbital builds up coherence, see the insets of Figs.~\ref{FigS3} (c) and (d).
-This build up of coherence in the $u$-orbital reflects the interference of the longitudinal and transversal fragmentations.
+Remarkably, at the beginning of the dynamics found for $V_L\geq 7$, the second natural orbital loses its coherence along with the first natural orbital.
+Here, the second, third, and fourth natural orbitals are $u$-orbital, excited $g$-orbital, and excited $u$-orbital, respectively.
+The loss of coherence of the $u$-orbital occurs due to its sufficient initial occupation at $V_L\geq 7$ and it mimics the trend of the $g$-orbital.
+This loss of coherence of the $u$-orbital is, of course, a purely many-body phenomenon and it occurs only for the fragmented ground state (also discussed in the main text).
+If the ground state is initially more fragmented, depending on the barrier height, the $u$-orbital follows the pattern of loss of coherence for longer times in the process of tunneling.
+The $u$-orbital loses its coherence until the moment in time when there is a swapping of orders of populations between two higher natural orbitals.
+At $V_L=9$ and $10$, we observe that the $u$-orbital and excited $g$-orbital exchange their orders at $t=0.76$ and 2.11, respectively, and afterwards, the $u$-orbital builds up coherence, see the insets of Figs.~\ref{FigS3} (c) and (d).
+This build up of coherence in the $u$-orbital defines the interference of the longitudinal and transversal fragmentations, see the main text.

-At $V_L=11$, the microscopic mechanism of the fragmentation becomes more richer.
-Here we find that the build up of coherence in the $u$-orbital is accompanied by the swapping of orders of populations of excited $g$- and excited $u$-orbitals at $t=4.56$.
-Further, around $t=17$, the $u$- and excited $u$-orbitals exchange their orders three times and afterwards, the $u$-orbital builds up coherence.
-At $V_L=12$, the build up of coherence in the $u$-orbital occurs when the excited $g$- and excited $u$-orbitals swap their orders.
-Also, similar to the fragmentation mechanism found at $V_L=9$ and 10, the build up of coherence in the $u$-orbital is accompanied by a swapping of the orders of the $u$- and excited $g$-orbitals.
+At $V_L=11$, the microscopic mechanism of the fragmentation becomes even richer.
+Here we find that the build up of coherence in the $u$-orbital is accompanied by the swapping of orders of populations of excited $g$-orbital and excited $u$-orbital at $t=4.56$.
+Further, around $t=17$, the $u$-orbital and excited $u$-orbital exchange their orders three times and afterwards, the $u$-orbital builds up coherence.
+At $V_L=12$, the build up of coherence in the $u$-orbital occurs when the excited $g$-orbital and excited $u$-orbital swap their orders.
+Also, similar to the fragmentation mechanism found at $V_L=9$ and 10, the build up of coherence in the $u$-orbital is accompanied by a swapping of the orders of the $u$-orbital and excited $g$-orbital.